View Ridge Library

 Maximum Number of Check-Outs:

 We encourage a healthy appetite for books and understand that some read more quickly than others.
+Luckily, students are able to return books throughout the week and are not limited to checking out only during their class visit.

 Please be reasonable about checking out.
 Many students come to the library multiple times per month.
 We ask that they check out only what they are capable of reading between library visits.
 In that way, our shelves will be stocked with more popular titles.